 The three-component recording has been filtered prior to analysis using a band-pass 6th order causal Butterworth filter with corners at 0.2Hz and 50Hz.
 Although it is not a strict requirement for spectral analysis techniques, such filtering was applied in order to facilitate the preliminary visual inspection of the noise traces and to evaluate the coherency of the wave-field (Figure 4).
 Such procedure gives essential information for the subsequent interpretation of the f-k analysis results.
+In particular, it was observed an anomalous behavior of station EMT02, whose recordings were affected by large high-frequency transients of unknown origin during great part of the R1 acquisition.
+Surprisingly, no sign of these transients is visible on other traces.

 To assess the quality of the ambient vibration recordings, spectral analysis was subsequently performed.
 Because of the stochastic nature of the ambient vibration wave-field, a statistical approach has to be used, such as the estimation of the power spectral density (PSD).
 This approach is useful to evaluate the average energy level of the recordings in the analyzed frequency range, and to access the presence of spurious spectral peaks, which might be related to human activity (machinery, pumps).
-By inspecting the PSD of all the three-component recordings of the array in the range between 0.5 and 40Hz, it is found that the average energy level of the spectrum fits well within the minimum and maximum bounds of the USGS noise model (Figure 5), with a progressive increase of energy at high frequency, although no significant peaks of possibly anthropogenic origin are visible.
+By inspecting the PSD of all the three-component recordings of the array in the range between 0.5 and 40Hz, it is found that the average energy level of the spectrum fits well within the minimum and maximum bounds of the USGS noise model (Figure 5A), with a progressive increase of energy at high frequency, although no significant peaks of possibly anthropogenic origin are visible.

-Figure 4 - Inspection of the useful part of the ambient vibration recording of the Emmingen array (here configuration R1).
-A certain amount of short high-frequency transients were present during the acquisition, which nevertheless did not bias the subsequent f-k processing results.
+Figure 4 - Inspection of the useful part of the ambient vibration recording of the Emmethof array (here configuration R1).
+A considerable amount of high-frequency transients of unknown origin affected station EMT02 during the acquisition, which was removed before subsequent f-k processing.